Skip to main content

 “Let me offer another approach here…”

-Without being so attached to their own ideas that they override yours.
+But you want that to come from someone who is not so attached to their own ideas that they override yours.

 How do I evaluate whether a designer is the right fit?